cern-eos/eos/doc/using/tpc.rst

 asdf

 .. warning::
-   EOS can read a file via third party copy from any instance using **unix** or no authentication on the storage server.
+   EOS (BERYL) can read a file via third party copy from any instance using **unix** or no authentication on the storage server.
 EOS can not write a file via third party copy from other instances if they enable any kind of authentication on server node without **sss** and a shared keytab entry between both instances.
+   This limitation does not exist in the CITRINE release based on XRootD 4.0